commanded/commanded/guides/Commands.md

 ## Command handlers

-A command handler receives the aggregate root and the command being executed.
-It allows you to validate, authorize, and/or enrich the command with additional data before executing the appropriate aggregate root module function.
+A command handler receives the aggregate and the command being executed.
+It allows you to validate, authorize, and/or enrich the command with additional data before executing the appropriate aggregate module function.

 The command handler must implement the `Commanded.Commands.Handler` behaviour consisting of a single `handle/2` function.
-It receives the aggregate root state and the command to be handled.
-It must return the raised domain events from the aggregate root.
+It receives the aggregate state and the command to be handled.
+It must return the raised domain events from the aggregate.
 It may return an `{:error, reason}` tuple on failure.

 ```elixir
 defmodule OpenAccountHandler do